 - maintaining consumer complaint phone lines

 - conducting investigations into consumer and financial scams

 - prosecuting scammers under criminal laws, and

 - licensing and regulating various professions such as real estate brokers or insurance agents.

-To find the consumer protection office in your state, county or city, visit the federal consumer action website, a publication of the Federal Citizen Information Center, at http://consumeraction.gov/ (click on "Where to File a Complaint" and "State Offices").
+To find the consumer protection office in your state, county or city, visit USA.gov.

-For more information on consumer protection issues, get Nolo's Encyclopedia of Everyday Law, by Shae Irving and the editors of Nolo.
+For more information on consumer protection issues, get the Encyclopedia of Everyday Law, by the Editors of Nolo (Nolo).